agentsguha/saptarshiguha.github.io/_posts/2013-05-21-Terra-and-R-Is-Terrific.md

 ---
 layout: post
 title: Using Terra to Speed Up R
-excerpt: Exploring the new TerraLang project as an extension language for R
+excerpt: Exploring the new TerraLang project as an extension language for R.
 tags: terra R performance extension
 ---